On this page

-This matrix shows that there are a number of alternatives when developing your pricing strategy.
+The pricing matrix demonstrates there are a number of alternatives when developing your pricing strategy.
 Make sure you understand where your pricing sits on the pricing matrix at all times to ensure profitability.

-In some cases, businesses will offer some products at a low price with low margins as this product offer may 'bundle up' with another product to increase sales.
-This is an acceptable strategy as long as it is limited to a small portion of your offer and the balance of your business is generating enough profit to cover the loss
+In some cases, businesses will offer some products at a low price with low margins – as this product offer may 'bundle up' with another product to increase sales.
+This is an acceptable strategy so long as it's limited to a small portion of your offer and the balance of your business is generating enough profit to cover the loss.